-In June 1982, Warner Bros. brought Blade Runner to theaters.
+On June 25, 1982, Warner Bros. brought Blade Runner to theaters.
 Ridley Scott's noirish, R-rated, 116-minute sci-fi film, featuring "dynamo" Harrison Ford, became a cult hit.
 The Hollywood Reporter's original review is below:

 Welcome to Ridley Scott's nightmare.
 Resembling a Felliniesque journey into Dante's Inferno, with Mickey Spillane in tow, Blade Runner is a cold, bold, bizarre and mesmerizing futuristic detective thriller that unites the British-born director of Alien with new box-office dynamo Harrison Ford for results that are as impressive as any film that's exploded through a projector so far this year.

 Admittedly, it's a film that will turn off many, but it will also bulge eyeballs and cause talk.
 And since talk sells tickets, the Ladd Company release, made in association with Sir Run Run Shaw and going out via Warner Bros., can hardly avoid making a marketable impression.

 Blade Runner is not an easy film to watch comfortably, or categorize smoothly.
 It possesses a size that is awesome, sound and visual accompaniments that blasts the senses and a pessimistic attitude that would do justice to the hellish worlds Josef von Sternberg investigated in his Germanic and Paramount projects in the early 1930s.

 Like Von Sternberg, Scott packs the screen ratio at every turn with images that penetrate.
 Overall, the concept is likewise chilling.